nlholm/docker-demo-documentation/docker-demo-documentation.md

 ## Automating Nginx Web Server with Salt

-We started automating the Nginx web service by creating a new directory nginx-web under /srv/salt/.
+We started automating the Nginx web service by creating a new directory 'nginx-web' under /srv/salt/.
 First, we copied all the files that we used before to build our module.

 ![kuva6](./img/kuva6.png)

 Then we created an init.sls file inside the nginx-web module.

 ```
 /home/vagrant/nginx-demo: